In that sense, religion does poison everything. It sneers at the good things of life, finding them wanting by its supernatural standards.

 Here, as so often, we see religion's deprecation of the body and its pleasures.

 In the same debate, Scott Stephens goes even further, claiming that without God there is no good.
 But with all respect, that is a wild thing to say.
-Without God many things still "fit" with our desires, needs, and so on (and hence are quite rationally judged as good) while others do not, or are even ininimical to them (and are quite rationally judged as bad ... or even evil where positive malevolence is involved).
+Without God many things still "fit" with our desires, needs, and so on (and hence are quite rationally judged as good) while others do not, or are even ininimical to them (and are quite rationally judged as bad, or even as evil where positive malevolence is involved).
 God's existence or otherwise has nothing to do with this, though we might well wonder why an all-powerful God of love has not created a world with far less suffering and malevolence in the mix.

-The religious mind thinks little of human plasure and desire, and so disparages ordinary kinds of goodness.
+The religious mind thinks little of human pleasure and desire, and so disparages ordinary kinds of goodness.
 Note again the sneer when Stephens refers to what he thinks of as atheism's "flattened-out brand of morality as mere 'well-being'."

 Indeed, what is the point of moral constraints if not to aim at something in the vicinity of "well-being"?
 Earlier in his speech, Stephens complains that we've come to reduce well-being to health, safety, and pleasure, but even if there are other things that we value (as I'm sure there are) why are these things to be deprecated?
 Does it not matter if, instead of living a healthy life, experiencing varied and intense pleasures in a situation of relative safety, I am stuck with a sick, miserable, endangered existence?
 Why is the increased ability of modern societies to provide the former sort of life, rather than the latter, not a huge advance?
 Why do dirt on it?